-Iceland Airwaves, one of the biggest Nordic festivals, turns Reykjavik into a real party town for four days in November.
-Why should Airwaves be on your Iceland bucket list and what should you know before buying your ticket?
+Iceland Airwaves, one of the biggest Nordic music festivals, turns Reykjavik into a real party town for four days in November.
+Here's why Airwaves should be on your Iceland bucket list and what you should know before buying your ticket.

 Iceland Airwaves represent an amazing concept of a festival that offers a great opportunity for small local groups to showcase their talents to thousands of participants who yearly join the festival, while allowing visitors to approach well-known international artists in cosy intimate venues in every corner around the town.
 Celebrating its twentieth anniversary this year, Iceland Airwaves festival is a unique chance for you to blend with locals and understand the Icelandic culture in less than a week!